Soliplex Agents

 -F "webdav_url=https://webdav.example.com"

-# Ingest directly from WebDAV with custom endpoint
+# Ingest from WebDAV directory

 curl -X POST http://localhost:8001/api/v1/webdav/run-inventory \